mjm5vp/beerApp/beer-app-rails/README.md

 ##Brew Mood

 ##About
-This app is project 3 (group porject) for WDI16 - GA's Web Development Immersive course.
+This app is project 3 (group project) for WDI16 - GA's Web Development Immersive course.
 Brew Mood is a brewery and beer web app that aims to help you find the right beer for you, based on a variety of attributes.
+This app is specific to DC, MD, and VA.

 ##Project Requirements
 -This app must contain a backend API with at least 2 models – no associations are required